Ninjastrike/SOC-Log-Analysis/ssh-brute-force-splunk/README.md

 ## 🧠 Key Findings

-* A single source IP generated a significantly high number of failed login attempts
+- **192.168.202.141** generated over **2365 failed login attempts**, indicating a likely brute-force source
-* No successful logins were observed
+- No successful authentication events were observed, suggesting unsuccessful intrusion attempts
-* Automated scanning activity (Nmap) was detected
-* A specific system was repeatedly targeted
+- SSH client signatures linked to **Nmap** confirmed automated scanning behaviour
+- The attack was primarily focused on **192.168.229.101**, indicating targeted reconnaissance

 ---

 ## 🚨 Indicators of Compromise (IOCs)

+The following indicators were identified during log analysis and can be used for detection and threat hunting.

 ### 🔹 Suspicious Source IPs